Are you looking for help for yourself or someone you care about?

-Maybe you’ve tried self-help books, tried your usual positive strategies, or worn out your friends talking about it.
+Maybe you’ve tried the self-help books, tried your usual positive strategies to pull yourself out of it, or worn out your friends talking about the problem.
 Maybe the usual fixes haven’t worked this time.
 Maybe someone has already suggested it: Maybe you need therapy.

-This site may help clarify what you need and offer you a course of action for getting help.
+What are you going to do?
+There are so many different kinds of therapy, so many different kinds of therapists, counselors, coaches.
+This site may help you clarify what you need and offer you a course of action for getting the help you need.

 Why see a Psychologist?

+Choose your therapist carefully.
 You want the best help you can get for yourself or for someone you care about.
-It is wise to check the credentials of anyone calling themselves a “therapist” or “psychotherapist.”
-What is their training?
-Are they regulated health professionals?
-How long have they been practising, and how much experience do they have with your type of problems?
+Check the credentials of anyone calling themselves a “therapist” or “psychotherapist.”
+Ask what training they have, whether that training is from an accredited program or institution, and whether or not they are regulated health professionals.
+Don’t be afraid to find out how long they’ve been practicing, and how much experience they have with the type of problems you are struggling with.

-Before they can be licensed to practise by the College of Psychologists of New Brunswick, Clinical Psychologists must have advanced, graduate training in Psychology from an accredited university, plus extensive supervised clinical experience.
-No other profession has as much education about behaviour and the mind as a Psychologist does.
-As regulated health professionals, Psychologists are fully accountable for their professional and ethical conduct.
-They are obligated to practise to the highest of standards, at a level not demanded by therapists from other backgrounds or disciplines.
+Clinical Psychologists must have advanced graduate training in Psychology from an accredited university, plus extensive supervised clinical experience, before they can be licensed by the College of Psychologists of New Brunswick to legally practice as a Psychologist.
+No other profession has as much education about human behaviour and the mind as a Psychologist has.
+Moreover, Psychologists are fully accountable for their professional and ethical conduct.